 All preferred applicant packages selected by faculty advisors are sent to the Director of Clinical Training (DCT) for approval to interview.
 The DCT's approval for interview is based on a review of the applicant's grades, scores, interests, skills, and experiences within a broader context of available admission and interview slots, funding, faculty needs, and faculty advisor-student ratio.
 If approved, the faculty advisor will contact the applicant directly to set up an interview.
 We conduct interviews of prospective candidates in early February.
 We typically invite twice as many applicants for interviews than there are available slots.
-Interviews may also be conducted via phone or electronic video conferencing if there is a conflict with our interview day (e.g., the candidate already committed to another program's interview day), traveling to campus represents a hardship, or the candidate was identified and approved subsequent to our interview day.
+Interview are typically in person, but may also be conducted via phone or electronic video conferencing if there is a conflict with our interview day (e.g., the candidate already committed to another program's interview day), traveling to campus represents a hardship or is unsafe due to health concerns (e.g., covid-19), or the candidate was identified and approved subsequent to our interview day.